aws-amplify/amplify-android/README.md

 - [**Analytics**](https://aws-amplify.github.io/docs/android/analytics): Easily collect analytics data for your app.
 Analytics data includes user sessions and other custom events that you want to track in your app.
 - [**API**](https://aws-amplify.github.io/docs/android/api): Provides a simple solution when making HTTP requests.
 It provides an automatic, lightweight signing process which complies with AWS Signature Version 4.
+- [**DataStore**](https://aws-amplify.github.io/docs/android/datastore): Provides a persistent on-device storage repository for you to write, read, and observe changes to data if you are online or offline, and seamlessly sync to the cloud as well as across devices.
 - [**GraphQL Client**](https://aws.github.io/aws-amplify/media/api_guide#configuration-for-graphql-server): Interact with your GraphQL server or AWS AppSync API with an easy-to-use & configured GraphQL client.
 - [**Storage**](https://aws-amplify.github.io/docs/android/storage): Provides a simple mechanism for managing user content for your app in public, protected or private storage buckets.

-All services and features not listed above are supported via the Escape Hatch with the [Android SDK](https://github.com/aws-amplify/aws-sdk-android) like below:
+All services and features not listed above are supported via the Escape Hatch with the [AWS Android SDK](https://github.com/aws-amplify/aws-sdk-android) like below:

 ``` java
 AmazonS3Client s3Client = Amplify.Storage.getEscapeHatch();